 This is a time of genuinely huge transitions for a child – potty-training, the move from cot to bed and for many little ones, the arrival of a sibling, all of which can impact sleep.
 Wherever possible, I advise parents to keep their child in a cot until they are at least two and a half.
 It’s not until around this age that a child really grasps the concept of “staying put” and so a move into a bed that doesn’t have sides is likely to mean a lot of time spent returning a little one to their bed.
 Of course, safety takes priority and if a child has become skilled in scaling out of their cot then the move to a bed may be necessary but as a general rule, a cot-escapee will transition smoothly into a bed-absconder and so if there is a way of keeping a little one safely in their cot that is usually the best way forward.

 Finally, boundaries really matter to a two-year old so the best approach is to not say anything you don’t mean or won’t follow through – no matter how frustrated you are!
-You will find things settle more quickly if boundaries are gentle, fair and utterly consistent.
+You will find things settle more quickly if boundaries are age-appropriate, empathetic and and consistently applied.

 When your child isn’t sleeping well, it can be all-consuming.
 I know because I have been there!
 To save you spending hours trawling the internet, only to end up more confused than when you started, I have created Sleep Solutions On-Demand - allowing you to access the best-quality information and gently improve your little one's sleep, without tears or training.